Become a manager or supervisor!

 Description: The Outdoor Pursuits Manager is responsible for assisting members with climbing wall equipment, belaying climbers and creating a safe and fun environment.
-The Outdoor Pursuits Manager will also oversee the development of the Outdoor Store as well as assist in the planning of outdoor trips.
+The Outdoor Pursuits Manager will also oversee the development of the Outdoor Store.
 The Outdoor Pursuits Manager will accomplish this by providing information, training and supervision of new employees.
 The manager is responsible for the training of the Outdoor Pursuits staff as well as setting new routes on the climbing wall.
 These students are on duty to emphasize safety and security for the patrons.

 *In order to be considered for an Outdoor Pursuits Manager position, one must be a Climbing Wall Supervisor at Ashland University for at least one semester.